1936 Hawker Hurricane Merlin Engine Flying Model Plans

 finish the model exactly as shown in the photo of the model below.

-storing the plans themselves.
 Multiple templates are included for

 the formers and ribs.
 They are included on pages separate from the